terramate-io/terramate/docs/config-overview.md

 file, then the same [merging strategy](#config-merging) applies for the case of duplicated blocks being defined.

+The `import` block do not support [merging](#config-merging) of its content and multiple blocks can be defined in the same file or directory given that their `source` attributes are different.
+In other words, each file can only be imported once into a single configuration set.

+An imported file can import other files but cycles are not allowed.

 A Terramate project is essentially a collection of Terraform code organized into stacks.